anycat-dash/gameoflife/README.md

 You will see the test result at the top of the animating grid as a text message with True or False.

 ## System requirements
 Any browser that runs javascript(ES2015).
-The input validation errors are presented as an alert pop-up.
+The input validation errors are presented as alert pop-ups.
 You might not see the input errors if your browser has pop-up blocker enabled.

 The website has been tested with the latest version of chrome.